filakhtov/gentoo-use-docs/x11-libs/gtk+.md

 This flag can be safely disabled.

+### sysprof
+Pass the `--enable-profiler` option to the configure script.
+Enable profiling support and provide an ability to generate syscap files by passing the `GTK_TRACE=1` environment variable to the GTK-based applications, that subsequently can be loaded into the sysprof for analysis.

+This flag should normally be disabled.

 ### test
 Test code is built by default so disabling this flag removes `Makefile` files from the `testsuite` directory to avoid building unused code and speed-up a build.
 Start a new Xvfb session and execute the `make check` command inside of it when the main build is completed.
 Run a test suite provided with the source code.
 This will extend a build time.